keybase/bot-sshca/README.md

 Now start the chatbot itself: `go run cmd/keybaseca/keybaseca.go -c ~/keybaseca.config service` and leave it running.

 Now you just run `go run cmd/kssh/kssh.go root@server` in order to SSH into your server.
+Anyone else in `{TEAM}.ssh` can also run that command in order to ssh into the server.